HewlettPackard/HPEStoragePowerShellToolkit/README.md

 2).
 Once you have successfully connected to a specific device type such as NimbleStorage; the toolkit will use parameter sets so allow a single Command to create volumes, or alter hosts initiator groups, etc.

+Note that this toolkit is still under development.
+This readme file will be updated to reflect when this toolkit is ready to be used.